 Bank-Specific Risks in Panama

 Not all Panama banks are created equal.
 This is a given.
-Certain banks are better managed, better capitalized, and worth considering over others.
+Certain schedules of institutions and lists of banks in Panama are better managed, better capitalized, and worth considering over others.
 In Panama, this is especially true when you are looking at banks that cater to foreign non-residents and foreign entities.

-That said, unlike many jurisdictions, banks in Panama do not have deposit insurance.
+That said, unlike many jurisdictions, even the superior banking organizations and the best banks in Panama do not have deposit insurance.
 At least, not in the traditional sense.
 Instead, if a bank fails in Panama, the depositors of the bank are treated like a prioritized class of secured creditors, up to a point.

 In short, depositors are entitled to get up to 10,000 of their deposits returned to them before any other creditors are made whole.
 After the initial 10,000, any additional deposits that are returned will depend on the efforts of regulators during the liquidation proceedings.

-So, while we don’t advocate relying on deposit insurance to protect your nest egg, we do advocate taking a close look at a bank’s financials, understanding their key ratios, reviewing the costs of banking in Panama, and determining whether or not you trust the bank to protect your money.
+So, while we don’t advocate relying on deposit insurance to protect your nest egg, we do advocate taking a close look at a bank’s financials, understanding their key ratios, reviewing the account maintenance charges and other costs of banking in Panama, and determining whether or not you trust the bank to protect your money.

 Economic Country Risk of Panama